 3. How the businesses can get detailed information in real time from data base – by using different applications

 With financial support from Nordic Innovation, the Nordic collaboration on SmartGovernment started in 2016.

 Today all five Nordic business registries are engaged in the collaboration, together with the Finnish Association of Accountants.

 As business registries, we are concerned with the businesses’ annual reporting.
 The idea of SmartGovernment arose in Denmark, motivated by a wish to, in general, remove the businesses’ administrative burdens related to mandatory reporting to the government.
 In Denmark there is now a particular focus on making a POC on automatic reporting of financial data, under the name Automatic Business Reporting.

 In the Nordic collaboration we have worked on describing the business layer of an ecosystem for efficient dataflow between the actors involved – both small and medium sized enterprises, as well as government authorities, service providers, creditors and other actors utilising financial and economic data in their business processes, services or products.

-We believe in a new digital infrastructure with both privately and publicly owned solutions, where different actors work together to ensure efficient data flow.
+We believe in a digital ecosystem with both privately and publicly owned solutions, where different actors work together to ensure efficient data flow.
 How precisely this should be, we do not know yet, but we wish to engage stakeholders in a dialogue to further explore this together with competent and innovative actors.